-High speed photography of milk drops requires a very fast flash to stop the motion up close.
-Camera shutters and studio lights are not fast enough for this special duty, however camera speedlights used at their low power settings typically are fast enough.
+High speed photography requires a very fast flash (very short duration) to freeze the motion up close.
+Camera shutters and studio lights are not fast enough for this special duty, however camera speedlights used at their lower power settings are dramatically fast enough.
 The next page is about why this difference, but first, this page shows evidence about the truth of it.

 |Nikon SB-800||AlienBees B400||AlienBees B800|

 1/1100 sec. at M1/2 output

 The Nikon flash duration spec numbers are printed in the specifications section of most of the manuals, and are shown in this table.
 Many recent models have 1/128 power, one goes down to 1/256 power, and the older SB-600 stops at 1/64 power.
 Speed varies with flash design, so instead of guessing numbers, it needs specifications.
 But yes, in speedlights, lower power is much faster (shorter duration).
 But speedlight full power level is substantially slower than lower power.